The Natural World

 August 2026 – Iceland and Spain

-If you find yourself asking Google, ‘when is the next solar eclipse in Europe?’ the good news is you only have to wait until 2026, when all eyes fall on Iceland and Spain.
-Iceland will be eagerly anticipating its first total solar eclipse since 1954, while Spain will be spoilt with this spectacle again in 2027.
-Luckily for moon-shadow seekers, this event will take place on the 12th August, when the sun has sizzled Spain and melted away Iceland’s bitter chill.
+If you find yourself asking Google, ‘When is the next solar eclipse in Europe?’ the good news is it’s coming in 2026, with all eyes set to fall on Iceland and Spain.
+Iceland will be eagerly anticipating its first total solar eclipse since 1954, while Spain will be spoiled with this spectacle again in 2027.
+Luckily for moon-shadow seekers, this event will take place on the 12th of August, when the sun has sizzled Spain and melted away Iceland’s bitter chill.
 Sounds like prime holiday time if you ask us.
-So, whether you’re after sand, sangria and siestas in Spain or bubbling hot springs in Iceland, make sure you aim your (protected) eyes at the sky come 12th August.
+So, whether you’re after sand, sangria and siestas in Spain or bubbling hot springs in Iceland, make sure you aim your (protected) eyes at the sky come the 12th of August.

 Check out an example itinerary for Spain here: Tapas Tours & Treasure Hunts: A Family Trip to Barcelona

-We might be biased, but cruising down Egypt's Nile on the Steam Ship Sudan or the Flâneuse du Nil is a travel experience like no other.
+We might be biased, but cruising down Egypt’s Nile on the Steam Ship Sudan or the Flâneuse du Nil is a travel experience like no other.
 And if the formidable pharaonic ruins aren’t enough, why not throw in a solar eclipse for extra measure?
-On the 2nd August 2027, make sure you’ve bagged yourself a room onboard, as Luxor – one of the Nile’s best stops – will witness an impressive six minutes and 22 seconds of shadowy skies, around a minute shy of the longest total eclipse time.
-If staying on solid land is more your thing, fear not.
-Morocco’s Tangier is also in on the eclipse action, and the white-washed city will be plunged into darkness for a magical four minutes and 50 seconds.
+On the 2nd of August 2027, make sure you’ve bagged yourself a room onboard, as Luxor – one of the Nile’s best stops – will witness an impressive six minutes and 22 seconds of shadowy skies, around a minute shy of the longest total eclipse time.
+If staying on solid ground is more your thing, fear not.
+Morocco’s white-washed city of Tangier and Saudi Arabia’s coastal hub, Jeddah are also in on the action, allowing for dazzling views whichever you choose.

 Check out an example itinerary for Egypt here: On the River Nile: Luxury Hotels & a Cruise on the Steam Ship Sudan